bartosz822/ndn-pi/README.md

 In order to communicate using NDN, all devices, Raspberry Pi or otherwise, must be connected to the same LAN.
 By default, Raspberry Pis are configured to create or join a WiFi network named 'Raspi\_NDN' if a wireless interface is available.

 The default password for 'Raspi\_NDN' is 'defaultpasswd'.
 It can be changed with the ndn-wifi-passwd tool, or by modifying /etc/hostapd/hostapd.conf and /etc/wpa_supplicant/wpa_supplicant.conf.

 Alternatively, you may connect your Raspberry Pis by Ethernet.

+### Installing nfd

+This toolkit works only if you have `nfd` installed on your Raspberry.
+There are however no binary releases of `nfd` for pi as it is not officially supported platform.
+In order to install it you need firstly `ndn-cxx` library for which installation instruction you can find here https://named-data.net/doc/ndn-cxx/current/INSTALL.html.
+You will have to compile it from source either on PI or crosscompile it on PC and copy to PI.
+I've sucessfully compiled it on Raspberry PI 3, however you need to extend (1GB should work) swap file as 1GB of memory is not enough and segfaults occur during compilation.
+The next step is to install nfd itself for which instruction could be found here https://named-data.net/doc/NFD/current/INSTALL.html.

 ### Network Configuration

 If you are using multiple Raspberry Pis, they must all be connected to the same network, whether by WiFi or Ethernet.
 This allows interests and data to be multicast to the other nodes over UDP.
 To set up multicast, you must register your network an NDN multicast face.

 There is an installed script, ndn-iot-start, that will start the NDN forwarder and router if they are not already running, and automatically route traffic from your nodes to the multicast face.
 It assumes that your Pis are connected to a WiFi network, using the 'wlan0' interface.
 If you are using a different interface, e.g.
 'eth0' for ethernet, you may run